intellivoid/Socialvoid-Standard-Documentation/Methods/help/GetServerInformation.md

 # GetServerInformation (help.get_server_information)

-Returns basic information about the server that the client may need to preform certain actions such as uploading and downloading documents to the CDN.
+Returns basic information about the server that the client may need to perform certain actions such as uploading and downloading documents to the CDN.

 ## Description